 I was personally often afraid to take taxis.
 I worried about getting into dingy beat-up cars with drivers who were often rude, unsafe, or would try to cheat you.
-Knowing this was a problem our families and friends struggled with too, we ended up developing the mobile application & technology-driven service that became MyTeksi, GrabTaxi, and now Grab.
-Our services help people book taxis, cars, bikes and delivery services in a speedy, efficient and safe way.
+Knowing this was a problem our families and friends struggled with too, we ended up developing the mobile application and technology-driven service that became MyTeksi, GrabTaxi, and now Grab.
+Our services help people book taxis, cars, bikes, and delivery services in a speedy, efficient, and safe way.

 Eight in 10 women in developing Southeast Asian countries now find taking a taxi safer with Grab.
 Average taxi driver incomes have increased anywhere from 30 to 300 percent among our drivers across the region.
 I’ve also heard many personal stories from women, as well as drivers, who try to hold back their tears as they share how thankful they are for the impact Grab has brought to their lives.

-It’s extremely rewarding to know that we’re able to fulfil the mission we started the company for
+It’s extremely rewarding to know that we’re able to fulfill the mission we started the company for.

 Eric Siu, CEO of Single Grain and Growth Everywhere